-a.
-New and replacement water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems.

-- New include the drainageway and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into systems and discharges from systems into floodwaters. - c.
+- a.
+New and replacement water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems. - b.
+New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into systems and discharges from systems into floodwaters. - c.
 On-site waste disposal systems shall be located to avoid impairment to or contamination from them during conditions of flooding.